datamade/chicago-elections/Clout_API.md

 Each object contains details about a particular alderman.
 It has four fields: `alderman`, `clout`, `id`, `rank`.

-`alderman` is the name of the alderman. `id` is a unique key that we use for this **person** across APIs. `score` is the our predicted "clout score" this is a unitless measurement. 'rank' is the rank of the alderman's clout score with the highest score having a rank of 1 and the lowest score having a rank of 50.
+`alderman` is the name of the alderman. `id` is a unique key that we use for this **person** across APIs. `score` is the our predicted "clout score."
+This is a unitless measurement. 'rank' is the rank of the alderman's clout score with the highest score having a rank of 1 and the lowest score having a rank of 50.